Online Event – The Return of the King: What does Brexit mean for Britain?

 Livestreaming will be available on our Facebook page, click here to join us online.

 Britain leaving the European Union has ushered in a new chapter in Anglo-EU relations.
 Yet, regardless of the nature of the future trading relationship, the political landscape in Westminster is facing a highly uncertain future.

 The onset of COVID-19 and its catastrophic impact upon the British, European, and global economies has created an additional headache for the Westminster government and its attempts to build a ‘Global Britain’model.
 The crisis has also refocused the public discussion in Britain back towards domestic policy issues such as unemployment, the health service (NHS), and education.

 To mark the launch of our latest research paper, the Martens Centre is pleased to welcome a distinguished panel of experts to discuss the future of British politics in the aftermath of Brexit.

-How will the Conservative Party respond to reinvigorated opposition under new leadership?
-Is an independent Scotland finally a possibility?
+How will the Conservative Party respond to a rejuvenated opposition under new leadership?
+Is an independent Scotland finally within reach for Scottish nationalists?
 What now for the Anglo-Irish relationship?
 What are the key economic and social priorities for the British public in a post-Brexit environment?
 Will Brexit actually mean a more isolated Britain on the global and European stage?